JCook22/gain-supply/README.md

 ![Navbar-icons](media/readme/icons/Navbar-icons.png)
 1. Shopping bag (fas fa-shopping-bag): This icon was selected for the shopping bag element of the site because it's purpose is easily recognisable and familiar to users already.
 When there are products in the bag the icon changes colour, this makes it easier for customers to see if they have got any products selected yet.
+2. User icon (fas fa-user): This icon was selected for the user profile element of the site because similarly to the shopping bag it's purpose is easily recognisable and familiar to users already.
+3. Search icon (fas fa-search): This icon was selected for the user search feature of the site because similarly to the shopping bag and user icon it's purpose is easily recognisable and familiar to users already.
+The icon looks slightly different on mobile as it looks better matching the other icons due to lack of space.

 #### Wireframes